chinamike65/hugo-tuolesi/content/book3/book3en.md

 After cultivating to see the Bodhisattva of the first bhumi, you will begin to see the Buddha's Sambhogakaya and hear the Mahayana of the Sambhogakaya.

-When Buddhas and Bodhisattvas save sentient beings, they generally have three kinds of manifestations: responsive conditions, responsive tools, and responsive benefits.
+When Buddhas and Bodhisattvas save sentient beings, they generally have three kinds of manifestations: responsive to conditions, responsive tools, and responsive benefits.
 In this way, they can attract sentient beings with different external circumstances, internal faculties, and different interests and needs.

-The inconceivable and inconceivable salvation of karma is the manifestation of the karma that Buddhas and Bodhisattvas should save sentient beings.
+The inconceivable salvation of karma is the manifestation of the karma that Buddhas and Bodhisattvas should save sentient beings.
 That is, when saving sentient beings, Buddhas and Bodhisattvas want to appear with the same race, the same kind, and the same causal conditions as the sentient beings to be saved.

 119

-Only in this way can all beings be psychologically identified and willing to accept the subduing and transformation of Buddhas and Bodhisattvas.
+Only in this way can all beings psychologically identify with and be willing to accept the subduing and transformation of Buddhas and Bodhisattvas.

-The founder of Kadampa, Master Zhongdunba, is an incarnation of Avalokitesvara Bodhisattva, but he looks like a very ordinary person.
+The founder of Kadampa, Master Zhongdunba, was an incarnation of Avalokitesvara Bodhisattva, but he looked like a very ordinary person.

 Venerable Atisha taught scriptures in Tibet for seventeen years.
-When he was in Ali, the he said, "I want to go back to India.
+When he was in Ali, he said, "I want to go back to India.
 The weather in Tibet is too cold.
 There are many disciples in India waiting for me to teach the Dharma."

 Master Zhongdunba said: "There are many more sentient beings in Tibet that you need to save than in India.
 You can go to Lhasa.
 There is a place called Nie Tang nearby.
 It is very warm and you can see flowers in winter."